anon-blue/anon.blue/README.txt

 eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee

                                                                    how do you me
-an? it's just some kind of weird expirement
+an? it's just some km

-                     o boy it all going to be over written
+                                            lkknknkkritten

               well why not it sounds like a fin timefunnnn     vdsight idk what im really doing lil : nobody does: